GEOS-ESM/GEOSgcm_GridComp/GEOSagcm_GridComp/GEOSphysics_GridComp/GEOSsurface_GridComp/Utils/Raster/preproc/routing/readme.txt

 The output from this package is a binary file "Outlet_latlon.43200x21600".

-The river outlets are located in land or landice tiles as defined in the raster file "Pfafstetter.rst" from the makebcs package.
+The river outlets are located in land or landice tiles as defined in the file "SRTM_PfafData.nc".

 The "Outlet_latlon.43200x21600" file is the input for "mk_runofftbl.F90" in the makebcs package, which further adjusts the outlet locations to be consistent with the ocean model resolution and domain ("mk_runofftbl.F90").